SShojaie/Suicide_rate/README.md

   # Conclusion
+  +   Null hypothesis rejected
+  +   Economic health is positively correlated with a nation’s Happiness Index
+  +   Money doesn’t necessarily buy happiness, but it helps

   # Limitations
   Lietracy Rate and Sleep shows much stronger positive corelation with happiness index, but due to the unavilability of the data for the outlier countries, the in-depth analysis could not be performed using these two variables.